-It traveled with two competing units in Grade 4 and Novice Juvenile.
+It travelled with two competing units in Grade 4 and Novice Juvenile.
 The Novice Juvenile band were 6th at the European Championships in Northern Ireland, 10th at the World Championships in Glasgow and were the highest placed Novice Juvenile band at the Bridge of Alan Games in the Grade 4 section.
 The Grade 4 band won the competition at the Dundonald Games.
-PM Mclennan stepped down after this tour and Barry Grey become intrim Pipe major until the next AGM where he was elected the bands new PM.
+PM McLennan stepped down after this tour and Barry Grey become interim Pipe major until the next AGM where he was elected the bands new PM.

 The band returned to Scotland in 2012 where it performed at Edinburgh and Sterling Castles, (as it did in 2010) and were the opening act on the Wallace Bagpipes Concert on the Renfrew Ferry.

 In 2017 when it was deemed that new kilts for the band were in order, the band decided to take a different tack and rename the band and change tartan.
 The Hawkesbury area is well linked with Governor Lachlan Macquarie, who is also known as the "father of Australia".
 So a new tartan was chosen, the 1815 muted Macquarie and the name change to the Governor Macquarie Memorial Pipe Band. - A living breathing, performing tribute to this great man.

 Also in 2017 the band released a new 15 track fund raising CD which can be purchased here.
 It also travelled to Scotland to compete in 4 competitions in the highly competitive Grade 3A level.
 Although no prizes were acquired on this trip, the experience gained by the members who attended and as a unit will stand the band in good stead for future improvement and advancement in the pipe band field.

-Since the bands rejuvenation in 2008 he has performed and competed in many different places.
+Since the bands rejuvenation in 2008 it has performed and competed in many different places including

 the UK in 2010,12 & 17.

-Played on stage with Andre Ruie, John Farnham, The Battlefield Band, Ian Cooper and Sir Paul McCartneyto name but a few.
+The GMMPB has played on stage with Andre Rieu, John Farnham, The Battlefield Band, Ian Cooper and Sir Paul McCartney to name but a few.